VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 Exept the image flipping, I used data from left and right cameras, with the angle changed by +-0.25.
 From my experiments, 0.25 is a little bit better value than recommended 0.2, as it adds more penalty for hitting the edge of the road.
 I have also added random shadows on the left or right sides of the image, i.e. the part of the image was made darker, so that the network would learn to rely only on half of the image to determine the steering angle (lines 61-69 in model_track1.py)

-You may check my succeful compliting track 1 on youtube (image is clickable):
+You may check my successfull completing track 1 on youtube (image is clickable):
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/a8uZswck93k/0.jpg)](https://youtu.be/a8uZswck93k)

 ####4.
 Track 2

 Track 2 appeared to be much more challenging, first of all because I had to collect my own data.
 I made two runs around the track with low speed (5-7 mph) in both directions and as good driving as possible, which gave me around 24000 instances to train on.
-Simple application of the same model, as for track 1 did not do the job, the car fell off the road after a couple of turns, as soon as it encoutered a shadow on the road.
+Simple application of the same model, as for track 1 did not do the job, the car fell off the road after a couple of turns, as soon as it encountered a shadow on the road.

-This fact made me change the data augmentaton procedure.
+This fact made me change the data augmentation procedure.
 I've searched through the net and found a couple of good examples of using opencv for brightness change, gamma correction, lightness adjustment, and, most importantly, adding random shadows.
 You may find the code in model_track2.py, in the main training data generator.
 The shadows are always added to the image, while other corrections like flipping are random, i.e. they were applied with 50% chance.
-This gave the model opportinuty to pass the shadowed turn, but it fell off the track at hard turns, as it was not capable of tracking them.
+This gave the model opportunity to pass the shadowed turn, but it fell off the track at hard turns, as it was not capable of tracking them.
 Adding additional convolution layer and fully connected layer increased the model capabilities, and the training and validation erros were gradually reduced.

 However, two really hard turns, left and then right, were still impossible to pass.
 So, I had to collect even more data, but this time this was only recovery data.
 I made several iterations, collecting images only from these hard turns, by 3000-6000 instances each time, but only when I have collected a total of 17000 additional recovery instances, I was able to finally pass through the track 2.
 However, the recovery data ruined the capability of the model to stay in the same lane, so my model sometimes switches it, but this is due to the fact that I didn't pay much attention to the dashed line in recovery data.

-You may check my succeful compliting track 2 on youtube (image is clickable):
+You may check my successfull completing track 2 on youtube (image is clickable):
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nhPaGT6zm9o/0.jpg)](https://youtu.be/nhPaGT6zm9o)